Paladise/Map-Sys-Lab-Project/README.md

 * Detect size / resolution of map and use those values instead of hard-coded ones

 **Navigation**
+* Multi-floor pathfinding
     * Sync up multiple floors of map to match based on symbols
-    * Possibly resize maps as well so that they match up in size for birds-eye view
+    * Maybe resize maps so they match up in birds-eye view
-* Update pathfinding
+* Multi-path pathfinding
     * Search for certain number of stairways / elevators then teleport to next floor
-    * Multiple paths
     * Add option to only use elevators for accessibility needs

 **Rendering Model**